 Read more about the Global Charter of Ethics for Journalists.
 This is a set of rules about the journalistic method to which journalists are expected to adhere to.
 The code was adopted in June 2019 in Tunis by The International Federation of Journalists and is an update of the famous Code of Bordeaux of 1954.

 The Dutch Press Council issued standards for correct journalistic behavior and good journalistic practice.
 Read more here.
+You can also file a complaint with the Press Council, but only if you are a stakeholder in a production or program.

 You may also file a complaint with an independent judge.